jdelon02/CSCI-E-7_Final_Project/README.rst

 Libraries Used
 --------------
 I have added several libraries to the overall project for the current iteration.
-The list is available at Pipfile.lock
+The list is available at https://raw.githubusercontent.com/jdelon02/CSCI-E-7_Final_Project/main/Pipfile

 For the Scraper, the site uses 3 main libraries.
 One, a recipe scaper library: